 Read more: Honoring the Sabbath

-I picked up this book, The Sabbath World: Glimpses of a Different Order of Time by Judith Shulevitz, while at the Jewish Heritage Museum in NYC.
-It was quiet different from what I was expecting but refreshing nonetheless.
-The book is not a “how to” manual on the Sabbath and the author herself admits she struggles to keep it.
+I picked up this book, The Sabbath World: Glimpses of a Different Order of Time by Judith Shulevitz, while at the Jewish Heritage Museum in New York City.
+It was quite different from what I was expecting but refreshing nonetheless.
+The book is not a “how to” manual on the Sabbath; instead, the author herself admits her struggles to keep “the Sabbath holy.”
 The book is more of a sociological and psychological study on the Sabbath throughout history.
 It travels from the acts of Creation to the establishment of the Fourth Commandment to how modern people have adapted (and abandoned) the day of non-work.

 One lovely concept I took away from the book is the misnomer of the Sabbath as a “day of rest,” when instead the Jewish version is a “day of non-work.”
 A minor distinction, but not-working does not necessarily mean 100% rest.
 This subtle distinction has allowed me to see the idea “keeping the Sabbath” in a new light.